Marignane: Geography

 It is a component of the Aix-Marseille-Provence Metropolis, and the largest suburb of the city of Marseille.
 It is located 18.3 km (11.4 mi) to the northwest of Marseille.

 Climate

 The climate is hot-summer mediterranean (Köppen: Csa).
 The city serves as the basis for data from Marseille through the weather station at the airport, which is inside Marignane's city limits.

 History

-In the 15th century the Count of Provence owned the land, and from 1603 to the French Revolution it belonged to the Covets.
-In the 17th century the Covets refurbished the castle.
+In the 15th century the Count of Provence owned the land, and from 1603 to the French Revolution it belonged to the Covet family.
+In the 17th century the Covet family refurbished the Château de Marignane, which now serves as the town hall.

 Three chapels and one convent were built in the 17th and 18th century: Notre-Dame de Pitié (1635), Saint-Nicolas (1695), Sainte-Anne (1710, now demolished), and Couvent des Minimes (1695).

 Population

 Politics

-From 1995 to 2008, the mayor has been Daniel Simonpieri, former member of the Front National and of the MNR.
+From 1995 to 2008 the mayor was Daniel Simonpieri, former member of the Front National and of the MNR.

-Since 2008, the mayor is Eric Le Dissès.
+Since 2008 the mayor has been Eric Le Dissès.